Studying A Masters In Australia

 Duration Of Masters Courses In Australia

 Masters courses in Australia last anywhere from one to three years of full-time study, depending on the course and sometimes on the level of undergraduate degree or work experience the student already has.
 For example, the Masters in International Relations & Journalism at Monash University can last anywhere from one and a half to three years of full-time study depending on the student’s previous undergraduate degree result and if they attained an undergraduate degree with honours.

 Masters Programs Available in Australia

 There are currently 43 universities in Australia and the vast majority of these are publically owned institutions, which means that they are mostly large universities offering a full range of subjects and degrees.
 The result of this is that there are hundreds of masters courses to choose from in Australia, with a good range of universities offering masters programs in popular subjects such as Law or Business, plus more niche subjects such as Cultural Studies with a focus on trading in and with China and other parts of Asia.
-For example, the University of Western Sydney offers a Masters in Chinese Cultural Relations.
+For example, the University of Western Sydney offers a Masters in Cross-Cultural Relations.

 Cost for International & Home Students